serverless/dashboard/docs/platforms/aws-lambda/nodejs/index.md

 duration: 432, // Maps to the AWS Lambda Cloudwatch Logs Report "Duration"
 ```

-## `aws-sdk`
+## `aws.sdk.<service>.<operation>`

-If you use the `aws-sdk` module in Node.js to interact with another service, this Span is created.
+If you use the `aws-sdk` module in Node.js to interact with an AWS service, this Span is created.

+The title of the Span is all lowercase.

 ```javascript